 - What would it take to step out of our excuses and at least caution someone of potential harm?
 I want to be clear, I know it is uncomfortable to step out of our comfort zone and share our concern with them, I also know that there are risks involved such as conflict, loss of relationship as well as the potential to be blamed for some bad outcome, however; there is also the opportunity to help someone move in a healthier direction.

 I’ve spoken with hundreds of families and I can share with you that a recurring theme is: we knew something was changing but we didn’t know what to do.
 Unfortunately, many times, that led to the family doing nothing.

-When you see someone headed for potential harm, whether it is the effects of medication, increasing depression or potential addiction standing by and watching can lead to the need for re-active decision-making, guilt and unnecessary pain.
-Sometimes we can make a choice to say something and the person still goes down the same path, however; we will never know unless we take that step.
+When you see someone headed for potential harm, whether it is the effects of medication, increasing depression or potential addiction, standing by and watching can lead to the need for re-active decision-making, guilt and unnecessary pain.
+Certainly. there is always a chance that we say something and the person still goes down the same path, however; we will never know unless we take that step.